SUPPORT TURTLE CONSERVATION

 Our Rescue Center aids about 100 turtles annually.
 Most of them are accidentally captured with longline hooks or trawling nets.
 They arrive at this hospital thanks to the valuable cooperation of local fishermen, tourists and with support from the Italian Coast Guard, Carabinieri and Guardia di Finanza.
-Many turtles come from Sicily, where WWF teams have stations in places such as Torre Salsa, Paceco and Capo Rama.
+Some turtles come from Sicily, where WWF teams have stations in places such as Torre Salsa, Paceco and Capo Rama.
 Most are transported by ferry via Porto Empedocle.
 If you find a sea turtle in need, please call us on (+39) 338 21 98 533.

 The Rescue Center relies solely on volunteer efforts, from Italians and foreigners.
 This is especially important during summer months, where they assist in monitoring, with treatment and studying of sea turtles, as well as informing tourists and educating community members.

 The Lampedusa Center has successfully participated in the conservation efforts since 1990, supporting WWF Italy program called Progetto Tartarughe, which has international components.
 The issues of turtle conservation is addressed on two fronts.
 One deals with being able to observe, identify, and release turtles accidentally caught at sea.
 The other focuses on work done on land: obtaining data and developing techniques to help turtles recover from injuries, as well as conserving their environment and nesting sites.
 The recovery program involving the rescue, tag and release of turtles caught accidentally in fishing operations, as well as those caught or hunted illegally.
 The program now monitors more than 5,000 turtles and has had positive results.

 A vital and simple aspect of the process is tagging the specimens with special markers that have a serial number.
 These allow continuous studies to help us understand patterns, behaviors and the biology of sea turtles.
 The Lampedusa Center is consistently an example of outreach and volunteerism in Italy.
 It has helped raise international public awareness and has been a uniting force bringing people of all backgrounds together- all of whom are trying to save an endangered species from extinction.